heatwavemag/heatwavemag.github.io/content/blog/preprint_editorial_031125.md

 is telling that the Gaza War should be the most significant conflict since 1973, when the Fourth Arab-Israeli War provided the threshold beyond which the global structure of capitalism would be irreparably altered.
-Forced into a detente by Arab states, Israel began officially pursuing the "peace process," its utter failure casting a long shadow over the subsequent half century.
+Forced into a détente by Arab states, Israel began officially pursuing the "peace process," its utter failure casting a long shadow over the subsequent half century.
 After decades of warfare mediated by state actors, Palestinian resistance began to take on a more distributed